-One must understand that anatomy concerning flowering plants is the study of the gross internal structure of plant organs as observed after section cutting.
-Anatomically, a plant is made of different kinds of tissues.
-Now a tissue is a group of cells with a common origin.
-The cells of a tissue usually perform a common function.
-The plant tissues are broadly classified into meristematic (apical, lateral and intercalary) and permanent (simple and complex).
+One must understand that anatomy of flowering plants is the study of the gross internal structure of plant organs as observed after section cutting.
+Flowering plants constitute different kinds of tissues.

 Types of Tissues

 There are two types of tissues in the flowering plants:

 They are made up of the cells which have the capability to divide.